ladailam382/NLP_20222.ABAE/src/models/abae/README.md

 ## Train
 Under code/ and type the following command for training:
 ```
-THEANO_FLAGS="device=gpu0,floatX=float32" python train.py \
+python train.py \
 --emb ../preprocessed_data/$domain/w2v_embedding \
 --domain $domain \
 -o output_dir \
 ```
-where *$domain* in ['restaurant', 'beer'] is the corresponding domain, *--emb* is the path to the pre-trained word embeddings, *-o* is the path of the output directory.
+where *$domain* is the corresponding domain, *--emb* is the path to the pre-trained word embeddings, *-o* is the path of the output directory.
 You can find more arguments/hyper-parameters defined in train.py with default values used in our experiments.

 After training, two output files will be saved in code/output_dir/$domain/: 1) *aspect.log* contains extracted aspects with top 100 words for each of them.
 2) *model_param* contains the saved model weights

 ## Evaluation
 Under code/ and type the following command:
 ```
-THEANO_FLAGS="device=gpu0,floatX=float32" python evaluation.py \
+python evaluation.py \
 --domain $domain \
 -o output_dir \
 ```